-URL vs URI: Key Difference Between Them
+URL vs URI: Key Difference Between URL and URI

-Key Difference Between URL and URI
+Main Difference Between URL and URI

-• URL is a subset of URI that specifies where a resource exists and the mechanism for retrieving it, while URI is a superset of URL that identifies a resource
+• URL is a subset of URI that specifies where a resource exists and the mechanism for retrieving it, while URI is a superset of URL that identifies a resource.

-• URL contains components such as protocol, domain, path, hash, query string, etc. while, URI contains components like scheme, authority, path, query, etc.
+• URL contains components such as protocol, domain, path, hash, query string, etc., while URI contains components like scheme, authority, path, query, etc.

-• Example of URL is : https://google.com while example of URI is :urn:isbn:0-486-27557-4.
+• An example of a URL is: https://google.com while an example of a URI is: urn:isbn:0-486-27557-4.

 What is the URL?